 What Is Forex & How To Get Started?
 Many people involved with “forex” don’t actually understand what it is or why it exists.
 This tutorial should give you at least some insight into how and why it works the way it does…

 Forex stands for “FOReign EXchange” – the idea that you’re able to exchange currency for another currency.
 Like exchanging your money while traveling to a foreign country to their currency.

 We are talking about a vast sized market.
 The whole premise of the system is that you’re able to profit from the estimated $6 TRILLION in daily exchanges between currencies.

 Imagine, during your holiday the price of the currency changes so you can win or lose some money.
-Due to another advantage of the banks` playground is that commission is much lower, and for that reason, the “sell” can go higher than the “buy” price during a holiday.
+Due to another advantage of the banks` playground is that commission is much lower.
+For that reason, the “sell” can go higher than the “buy” price during a holiday.
 So when you exchange the rest of your cash you got more money than you paid for it.

-Everybody requires currency to live, and as such the volatility in the prices of many of the world’s most substantive currencies is substantive.
-What’s more, it’s also the case that if you have “macro” economic factors influencing the price, you’ll end up with a plethora of opportunities to make a profit from the purchase/sale of the various pairs.
+Everybody requires currency to live.
+As such the volatility in the prices of many of the world’s most substantive currencies is substantive.
+What’s more, it’s also the case that if you have “macro” economic factors influencing the price.
+You’ll end up with a plethora of opportunities to make a profit from the purchase/sale of the various pairs.

 What is FOREX

 In a nutshell, “Forex” is swapping one currency for another.
 If you have USD, you may wish to “purchase” GBP or EUR with it.
 The point is that by purchasing another currency, you are essentially betting that the “base” currency (USD) will drop in value, leading you to get more USD for the EUR if / when you wish to transfer it back.

 The way this works is through something called a “currency exchange”.